Chebyshev constants, transfinite diameter, and computation on complex algebraic curves

 \subsection{Algebraic and Geometric properties}

-Let $I=\I(V)$ (in standard affine coordinates).
+Let $V$ be a curve and let $I=\I(V)$ be its ideal in standard affine coordinates.
 Computation in $\CC[V]$ simplifies when $\langle\lt(I)\rangle$ contains monomials of the form $z_k^{a_k}$ for each $k=2,...,N$.
 The following proposition gives a condition under which this occurs. \begin{proposition} Suppose the curve $V$ satisfies the following condition on the coordinates of its points at infinity: